Oct 06, 2024

 • A matriculated student is one who meets all admission requirements, has been formally accepted by the Office of Admissions, and is enrolled in an associate degree or credit certificate program.
 Matriculated students are eligible to apply for financial aid.

 • A non-matriculated student is one who has not made out a formal application for matriculation or has not been accepted into a credit degree/certificate program but has enrolled in a class or classes.
 Non-matriculated students may enroll in day or evening courses, on-campus, online, or at off-campus centers.
-Non-matriculated students are NOT eligible to receive financial aid.
+Part-time Aid may be available for matriculated and non-matriculated students.

 Campus Visit/Pre-admission Counseling

 All students are encouraged to visit SUNY Broome Community College.
 We welcome the opportunity to meet with interested students and their families to discuss options for attendance.
 Some students know they would like to attend college but are unsure about what they would like to study.
 You are invited to meet with an admissions counselor to discuss options most suited to your needs.
 Interest tests, counseling, and career information are also available via the Center for Career Development.
-To arrange an appointment with an admissions counselor, please call the Office of Admissions, +1 (607) 778-5001, or join us during Walk-in-Wednesday every Wednesday from 2:00 p.m.- 6:00 p.m.
-All our counselors are available during those times to discuss your enrollment and provide you with a campus tour at 4:00 p.m.
+To arrange an appointment with an admissions counselor, please call the Office of Admissions, +1 (607) 778-5001, or set up a tour or appointment on the Admissions website at https://www1.sunybroome.edu/admissions/.
+Admissions Counselors are also available for walk in appointments when the office is open.

 The following items are required by the Admissions Office before a decision can be made on a student’s application: